The following professors are opponents of boycotts of Israeli scholars, universities, goods, and services.

 J. Mark Long: Director of Middle East Studies and Associate Professor in the Honors College, Baylor University.
 Areas of expertise include contemporary Islamic fundamentalism and the Arab-Israeli conflict.

 Robert Rabil: Professor, Director of Graduate Studies, Department of Political Science, Florida Atlantic University.
 Areas of expertise include Syria, Iraq, Lebanon, Israel, US-Arab Relations, Reform in the Arab World and Radical Islam and Terrorism.

 Bernard Reich: Professor of Political Science and International Affairs, George Washington University.
 Areas of expertise include Middle Eastern politics, terrorism, U.S.-Israel relations, Arab-Israeli conflict, Israel, and oil politics.

 Michael Rubin: resident scholar at the American Enterprise Institute, senior lecturer at the Naval Postgraduate School's Center for Civil-Military Relations, and a senior editor of the Middle East Quarterly.
 He has previously worked as a lecturer in history at Yale University, Hebrew University in Jerusalem, and at three different universities in northern Iraq.

-Franck Salameh: Associate Professor of Near Eastern Studies, Department of Slavic & Eastern Languages, Boston College.
+Franck Salameh: Professor of Near Eastern Studies, Department of Slavic & Eastern Languages, Boston College.
 Areas of expertise include Literary Arabic and History of Middle East Linguistics.

 Saliba Sarsar: Professor of Political Science and Associate Vice President for Global Initiatives, Monmouth University.
 Areas of expertise include the Arab-Israeli conflict and democratization.